 - Product thumbnails are the smallest images used in the Cart, Widgets, and (optional) Gallery thumbnails underneath the Single Product Image.

 Adding Product Images and Galleries ↑ Back to top

-Adding product images and galleries are options that by default are available on the right hand side when editing a product in your store.
+Adding product images and galleries are options available on the right-hand side when adding or editing a product in your store from WooCommerce > Products.

-Adding a product image is done in the same way as featured images for posts and pages are added.
-You can read about that on the WordPress Codex: Adding the featured image.
+Adding, removing and editing a product image is done in the same way as featured images for posts and pages.

 Product galleries ↑ Back to top